Custom connector editor interface

 CustomConnector35

-If the definition of your connector is correct, the test outputs tab opens and shows the output that would be sent by the connector during execution.
+If the connector is defined correctly, the TEST OUTPUTS tab opens and displays the output the connector would return during execution.

 CustomConnector36